 - Besides growing taller and heavier, the shape of your body changes as fat deposits build up on hips, thighs and breasts.
 This gives the female shape women naturally have.
 These changes are normal and attractive, not a sign of being overweight!

-- Body hair appears under the arms and in the pubic area.
+- Body hair is normal!
+At puberty it appears under the arms and in the pubic area.

 - Skin and hair – increased oil secretions in the skin cause pimples and blackheads to appear on face and back, and can make hair oilier.